 Many women, men, and teens on Kauai are facing health care issues and don’t know where to turn.
-Malama Pono Health Services is here for you, no matter how much money you have.
+Malama Pono Health Services is here for you, no matter how much money you have, or whether or not you have health insurance.
 You deserve to be treated with compassion and dignity.
-Our team of doctors, nurses, physician assistants, nurse practitioners, caseworkers and educators is here for you.
+Our team of doctors, nurses, nurse practitioners, caseworkers and educators are here for you.
 Turn to us.

 Our clinic services are 100% confidential.
 You can easily make a clinic appointment by phone at (808) 246-9577, and we will get you in quickly.
-Our hours are Monday-Friday 8:00 a.m. – 4:00 p.m. and we are located at 4366 Kukui Grove Street, Suite 205 in Lihue (gray building next to Kukui Grove Cinema).
+Clinic hours are as follows:

 MPHS provides rapid HIV testing to anyone who needs it.
 Get your results in about 20 minutes.
 All testing is completely confidential and affordable (suggested donation of $10).
-Walk in or make an appointment.
+Due to COVID-19, we now require a phone screening prior to making an appointment.
 Please bring a government issued photo ID (driver’s license, State ID, passport, etc.) to receive testing

 Condom use really works in preventing HIV transmission and unintended pregnancy.
 Consistent use of condoms is 82%–98% effective in preventing unintended pregnancy.
 HIV and other sexually transmitted viruses and bacteria CAN be transmitted during oral, anal or vaginal intercourse, so always use a condom or a dental dam.
 You must use a new condom before each sex act (oral, anal or vaginal).
 If you use lubricants, you must use only water-based lubricants with latex condoms.
 Avoid oil-based lubricants like cold cream, mineral oil, petroleum jelly, body lotions, massage oil, or baby oil that can damage latex condoms.